 - When you see the prompt below, type in a local administrator password for the logged in user.

 Then you will be prompted to restart your computer to begin the encryption process.

 - Login again and run Apple menu→System Preferences.
 You should see a Dell Data Protection icon in the System Preferences.
 In System Preferences pick Security & Privacy.

 - Select the FileVault tab and you should see a message stating "A recovery key has been set by your company, school, or institution."
 The encryption process should have started running on its own and will complete on its own.
 Once completed, your system should function normally.
-To request further information or support please (Click Here)
+Contact the EPS team to request further information or support.